• Home

 “Studies show that large percentages of employees do not know the best route out of the building if their main route is blocked.
 Research also indicates that in less than 60 seconds, a fire can fill a room with enough smoke to make it disorienting and difficult to find exits.”

-It is extremely important to practice using not only one emergency exit, but an alternative exit as well in case a main exit is blocked.
-The more educated everyone is, the more effective the fire drills will be and the better everyone will be prepared for an actual emergency.
+It is extremely important to practice using not only one emergency exit, but an alternative exit as well, in case a main exit is blocked.
+The more educated everyone is, the more effective the fire drills will be, and the better everyone will be prepared for an actual emergency.

-By David Carta, Telaeris CEO & Liz Womack, Telaeris Marketing Analyst
+Originally published in June 2012 by David Carta, Telaeris CEO & Liz Womack, Telaeris Marketing Analyst

 Comments